prisma-collective/docs/docs/collaborators/communities of practice.md

-# communities of practice
+# context
-prisma is a framework for communities of practice and [[communities of place]] to self-organise [[action-learning journeys]].
+prisma is a framework for communities of practice and [[communities of place]] to self-organise [[action-learning journeys]], and the governance infrastructure to complement.

 we're working closely with [[Regenesis]] [^1], who are evolving the practice of regenerative development and design.